box/developer.box.com/content/pages/sign/20-technical-use-cases/20-sign-template.md

 # Signing using templates

-A Box Sign template is a specific type of document that not only contains the text, but also the signature requirements and placement.
+A [Box Sign template][template] is a specific type of document that not only contains the text, but also the signature requirements and placement.

 Essentially a Box Sign template is a document that is prepared for signing in